Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Compost makes an excellent potting soil that can be used for growing plants, transplanting, and starting seeds.
 To make potting soil with your compost, mix finely screened compost with 1 part coarse sand, 1 part peat moss, and 1 part perlite.

 Another area to use compost is on your lawn.
 It releases nutrients that stimulate root growth, prevent erosion, and attract worms, beneficial insects and microorganisms to the soil.
 After aerating your lawn in the spring or fall, apply 1/8 to 1/4 inch fine compost and a rake it in.

 A great way to provide liquid fertilizer for plants is to brew compost tea.
 Fill a burlap sack or an old pillowcase with finished compost and tie the end closed.
 Place in a tub, or 5-gallon bucket filled with water and let it soak for a few days.
 Use the nutrient-rich "tea" on houseplants, seedlings, or in the garden.
 Store it for up to 3 months in a covered container.

 Let Mother Nature help you with your spring planting!
 If you add compost to your garden beds every year like I do, you may (or may not) know that usually the bags recommend that you let the compost "mellow" before you plant into it.
-So, put your compost down as soon as you pull your summer veggies out (November or December in mild areas) and let the winter rains (well, you do hope for rain) soak it and mellow it.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.